ZainCh-sys/Ocean-Clean-Up-Adventure/README.md

 <img width="483" height="483" alt="image" src="https://github.com/user-attachments/assets/6cc6d07d-4846-47a2-94b1-3cac424e1ab2" />
 <img width="483" height="483" alt="Screenshot 2025-09-25 11 20 16 AM" src="https://github.com/user-attachments/assets/9829e04e-e233-4e14-8424-1c6982fcd7d8" />

+Purpose:
+This project was created as part of a Hackathon, and this game represents my contribution.
+Through this game, we aim to raise awareness about the importance of protecting our oceans.
+Every bottle or bag you collect in the game reminds us that small actions can make a big difference in keeping our oceans clean and safe for marine life.

+Here is the link to the full project: https://sai-sys-cmd.github.io/CIA-Coding-Hackathon/

 Contributing:
 Contributions are welcome!
 Feel free to do anything including: